Let the punishment fit the crime? Feh! This is what happens when a law enforcement apparatus is afflicted with Black and White Insanity.

 Averted if one has a culturally informed understanding of ancient near east views of crime and punishment, in which case the suffering of hell is proportional to the crime, so a cashier guilty only of petty theft would face less severe punishment than a mass murderer.
 Similarly, the rewards in heaven are meted out the same way: those who are sincere and conscientious followers of God will enjoy a place of greater honor than those who merely pay lip service to their faith.
-Unfortunately, this concept of circles of Hell/Heaven is not actually mentioned in the Bible or Qur'an is in firmly in Word of Dante territory.
+Unfortunately, this concept of circles of Hell/Heaven is not actually mentioned in the Bible and is firmly in Word of Dante territory.

 It's possible to argue that under the doctrine of original sin — the notion that "everyone is equally guilty of sin from the moment they're born" — being born is itself the sin: one is automatically damned for the crime of existing.
 In addition, since the only way out of the punishment is to actively ask for forgiveness, "redemption" for one's sin is more akin to Entrapment than anything else.